rust-lang/book/second-edition/nostarch/chapter10.md

 }
 ```

-Listing 10-16: An attempt to use a reference whose value has gone out of scope
+Listing 10-18: An attempt to use a reference whose value has gone out of scope

-> #### Uninitialized Variables Cannot Be Used
->
-> The next few examples declare variables without giving them an initial value,
+> Note: this example and the next few examples declare variables without giving
-> so that the variable name exists in the outer scope.
-This might appear to be
+> them an initial value, so that the variable name exists in the outer scope.
-> in conflict with Rust not having null.
-However, if we try to use a variable
+> At first glance, this might appear to be in conflict with Rust having no null
-> before giving it a value, we’ll get a compile-time error.
-Try it out!
+> values.
+However, if we try to use a variable before giving it a value, we’ll

-When we compile this code, we’ll get an error:
+> get a compile-time error, which shows that Rust indeed does not allow null
+> values.

+The outer scope declares a variable named `r` with no initial value, and the
+inner scope declares a variable named `x` with the initial value of 5.
+Inside
+the inner scope, we attempt to set the value of `r` as a reference to `x`.
+Then
+the inner scope ends, and we attempt to print out the value in `r`.
+This code
+won't compile because the value `r` is referring to has gone out of scope
+before we try to use it.
+Here’s the error message:

 ```
-error: `x` does not live long enough
+error[E0597]: `x` does not live long enough
+  --> src/main.rs:7:5
    |
 6  |         r = &x;
    |              - borrow occurs here